MikroElektronika/mikrosdk_click_v2/clicks/neomesh868mhz/README.md

 err_t neomesh868mhz_send_sapi_frame ( neomesh868mhz_t *ctx, neomesh868mhz_sapi_frame_t *frame );
 ```

-## Example Description

-> This example demonstrates the use of NeoMesh 868MHz Click board by showing the communication between the two Click boards.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and configures the Click board for the selected application mode.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */